awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-ble.md

-# Porting the BLE Library<a name="afr-porting-ble"></a>
+# Porting the Bluetooth Low Energy Library<a name="afr-porting-ble"></a>

-You can use the Amazon FreeRTOS Bluetooth Low Energy \(BLE\) library to provision Wi\-Fi and send MQTT messages over BLE\.
-The BLE library also includes higher\-level APIs that you can use to communicate directly with the BLE stack\.
+You can use the Amazon FreeRTOS Bluetooth Low Energy library to provision Wi\-Fi and send MQTT messages over Bluetooth Low Energy\.
+The Bluetooth Low Energy library also includes higher\-level APIs that you can use to communicate directly with the Bluetooth Low Energy stack\.
 For more information, see [Amazon FreeRTOS Bluetooth Low Energy Library](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-ble-library.html) in the Amazon FreeRTOS User Guide\.

 **Note**
-A port of the Amazon FreeRTOS BLE library is currently not required for qualification\.
+A port of the Amazon FreeRTOS Bluetooth Low Energy library is currently not required for qualification\.

 ## Prerequisites<a name="porting-prereqs-ble"></a>

-To port the BLE library, you need the following:
+To port the Bluetooth Low Energy library, you need the following:
-+ An IDE project that includes the vendor\-supplied BLE drivers\.
++ An IDE project or `CMakeLists.txt` list file that includes the vendor\-supplied Bluetooth Low Energy drivers\.

   For information about setting up a test project, see [Setting Up Your Amazon FreeRTOS Source Code for Porting](porting-set-up-project.md)\.
 + A validated configuration of the FreeRTOS kernel\.